Align-DETR: Enhancing End-to-end Object Detection with Aligned Loss: Introduction

-Overall, \methodname~offers a simple yet effective solution to the misalignment problem aforementioned, facilitating DETR in terms of better query selection and faster training speed.
-Equipped with a ResNet-50~\cite{he2016deep} backbone and a DAB-DETR~\cite{dabdetr} baseline, our method achieves +3.8\% AP gain under the schedule with 50 epochs.
-We also combine it with the strong baseline DINO~\cite{dino} and establish a new SOTA performance with $50.2\%$ AP in the 1$\times $ setting on the COCO~\cite{coco} validation set.
-To sum up, our contributions are three-fold. \textbf{First}, we are the first to spot the misalignment problem in the query selection mechanism of DETR and propose a metric, recall of BR samples, to evaluate it qualitatively. \textbf{Second}, we propose \methodname, which includes the IoU-aware BCE loss and the mixed-matching strategy, strengthened with prime sample weighting, as a strong baseline for the object detection task. \textbf{Last}, we conduct extensive experiments and ablations on COCO to validate the effectiveness of the proposed method with new SOTA results reported.
+Overall, \methodname~offers a straightforward yet effective solution to the misalignment problem, enhancing DETR with aligned training targets.
+Equipped with a ResNet-50~\cite{he2016deep} backbone and a $\mathcal{H}$-DETR~\cite{hdetr} baseline, our method achieves +0.6\% AP gain.
+We also combine it with the strong baseline DINO~\cite{dino} and establish a new state-of-the-art performance with $50.5\%$ AP in the 1$\times $ and $51.7\%$ AP in 2$\times$ setting on the COCO~\cite{coco} validation set.